 Hypoglycemia is what you have when the glucose in your body drops to very low levels.
 It’s a common concern for people with diabetes, but other health problems can cause it, too.
 They include hepatitis, kidney disorders, neuroendocrine tumors in your pancreas (insulinomas), and problems with your adrenal or pituitary glands.

 In severe cases, people with hypoglycemia may seem drunk.
 They may slur their words and have trouble walking.
-Other symptoms can include:
+Other symptoms may include:

 - Feeling like your heart is skipping a beat